Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Finite size dependence

 \section{Finite size dependence}

-Using the simple model outlined above, we discuss the size dependence of the phase diagram, different physical quantities, and their fluctuations.
-We start with the chiral condensate and susceptibilities and discuss the finite-size scaling on their example.
-One can also look at the scaling properties of the baryon number fluctuations.
-However, as discussed above, these show the same qualitative behavior.
+Using the effective model outlined in \Sec{sec:method}, we study the size dependence of the phase diagram, different physical quantities, and their fluctuations.
+We start with the chiral condensate and susceptibilities and discuss their finite-size scaling.
+We note that, as discussed in the previous section, the baryon number fluctuations show the same scaling properties.
+To ease the notation, we will omit the bar notation and use $\phi$ for the constant mode of the field over which the integration is performed.